-Personal and Pervasive self-talk.
-T Date:Date:Date:Date:Date:Date:Date:Date:Date:Date:Date:Date:Date:Date:Date:Date:Date:Date:

-Personal and Pervasive.
-Use the exa

-Permanent Statements I Use

-"I always mess things up" "Sometimes I mess things up, but overall I do my best in most situations."

-Boso

-Pers onal Statements I Use

-"Ralph looks mad.
-I must have done something to make him angry" "Maybe Ralph's just having a bad day, and his mood has nothing to do with me."

-Perva asive Statements I Use

-"Everything I do ends in disaster" "Sometimes I feel that things always end in disaster, but occasionally things work out as well"
+Name: Date: In the spaces provided in the left column below, list some examples of your own Permanent Personal and Pervasive self-talk.
+These are things you tell yourself about yourself.
+In the spaces in the right column, modify your statements so that they are no longer Permanent Personal and Pervasive.
+Use the examples provided as guidelines.
+Perma anent Statements I Use "I always mess things up" "Sometimes I mess things up, but overall I do my best in most situations."
+Pers onal Statements I Use "Ralph looks mad.
+I must have done something to make him angry" "Maybe Ralph's just having a bad day, and his mood has nothing to do with me." nsive Statements I Use "Everything I do ends in disaster" "Sometimes I feel that things always end in disaster, but occasionally things work out as well"